priyankaRkrish/ai-quiz-builder/ARCHITECTURE_DIAGRAMS.md

 3. **Frontend Architecture**: Reusable components and contexts
 4. **Error Handling**: Comprehensive logging and user feedback

-These diagrams provide a complete picture of your system's architecture, making it easy for interviewers to understand the complexity and quality of your implementation!
+These diagrams provide a complete picture of your system's architecture, showcasing the complexity and quality of your implementation.